-◆ The aging Georgia population is more susceptible to fatal injury than younger motor vehicle occupants.
-In 2020 there were 322 drivers ages 55-to-64 years and 172 drivers ages 65 and older that were involved in fatal crashes.
-Older drivers made up 26% of all drivers involved in fatal crashes in 2020.
-Programs targeting this age group need to be developed and implemented to reverse these alarming trends.
-The program should be a skill-based program for older drivers to enhance driving skills or educational programs that focus on relevant physical and cognitive changes of aging.
+The aging Georgia population is more susceptible to fatal injury than younger motor vehicle occupants.
+Programs targeting this age group should be skill-based programs for older drivers to enhance driving skills or educational programs that focus on relevant physical and cognitive changes of aging.